diegotimoteo/genaicommit/README.md

 ## Payments

-You pay for your requests to OpenAI API on your own.

 OpenCommit stores your key locally.

-OpenCommit by default uses `gemini-1.5-flash`, which is very cost-effective and provides a generous free tier.
+OpenCommit by default uses `gemini-2.5-flash`, which is very cost-effective and provides a generous free tier.